tomas-862/misc/CCNP_SP_SPCORE/README.md

 # CCNP_SP_CORE

-This directory contains Markdown (.md) and Python (.py) files designed to cover key topics and concepts essential for understanding automation in networking.
-These resources have been used for preparation for the CCNP SP Core automation sections.
+Welcome to my CCNP_SP_CORE repository!
+This directory contains the Markdown and Python files that I have created to prepare for the CCNP SP Core Network Automation sections.

-### Directory Contents
+### Repository Contents

 - **1_Automation_basic_PY/**:
   This directory focuses on the basics of network automation, providing foundational knowledge and practical scripts.